-Three-hour flight from Keflavik (Iceland’s international airport) or from Copenhagen to Narsarsuaq (Greenland) with views of the sea ice and the glacier tongues of the southern tip of Greenland… We are now in the Arctic!
+Three-hour flight from Reykjavík (domestic airport) to Narsarsuaq (Greenland) with views of the sea ice and the glacier tongues of the southern tip of Greenland… We are now in the Arctic!
 Reception at the airport of Narsarsuaq and one-hour high-powered zodiac trip through a breathtaking landscape of canyons and icebergs before reaching Narsaq, the third most populated town in South Greenland with about 1500 inhabitants.
 This town is really lovely, apart from being stocked with everything (second last chance to do some last minute shopping), and well worth a good stroll around.

 Dinner and overnight stay at the Kayak Hostel.